pereznetworks/My-Tic-Tac-Toe-Game/tic-tac-toe-v3/README.md

            disabled click and hover events on $(li.box) if computer player is enabled and it's computer's turn

+        3: TEST Fix
-        3: when one player gets 'flanked', immediate winner declared need to wait for 3 in a row to be actually selected perhaps, highlighting the winning row and waiting for 1-2 seconds
+            when one player gets 'flanked', immediate winner declared need to wait for 3 in a row to be actually selected perhaps, highlighting the winning row and waiting for 1-2 seconds